bijanvakili/tax-itemizer/README.md

 Python code used to itemize transaction records into tax categories.

-Includes a command to scrape FX rates.
+Includes commands to scrape or import FX rates.

 ### Requirements